gangadhar107/Sales-Analysis-Report-using-Power-BI/README.md

     - Download and open `Sales Analysis Dashboard.pdf` to see the complete report.
 3. **Explore the Dashboard**:
     - Download the `Sales Analysis Dashboard.pbix` file and open it with Power BI Desktop to interact with the dashboard.
+4. **Download the Dataset**:
+    - Download the dataset from the link provided in the `Dataset Link` section above.

 ## Contribution
 Feel free to fork this repository and submit pull requests.
 For major changes, please open an issue first to discuss what you would like to change.